Coronavirus poses risks to fragile recovery in global economy -IMF

 WASHINGTON, Feb 19 (Reuters) - The coronavirus epidemic has already disrupted economic growth in China and a further spread to other countries could derail a "highly fragile" projected recovery in the global economy in 2020, the International Monetary Fund warned on Wednesday.

-In a note prepared for G20 finance ministers and central bankers, the global lender mapped out a plethora of risks facing the global economy, including the fast-spreading coronavirus and a renewed spike in U.S.-China trade tensions, as well as climate-related natural disasters.
+In a note for G20 finance ministers and central bankers, the global lender mapped out many risks facing the global economy, including the disease and a renewed spike in U.S.-China trade tensions, as well as climate-related disasters.

+IMF Managing Director Kristalina Georgieva said the outbreak was a stark reminder of how unforeseen events could threaten a fragile recovery, and urged G20 policymakers to work to reduce other uncertainties linked to trade, climate change and inequality.

+"Uncertainty is becoming the new normal," Georgieva wrote in a blog posted on the IMF website.
+"While some uncertainties — like disease — are out of our control, we should not create new uncertainties where we can avoid it."

-Finance ministers and central bankers from the top 20 advanced industrialized economies will gather in Riyadh, Saudi Arabia, later this week amid continued uncertainty about the impact of the coronavirus, known as COVID-19.
+Finance ministers and central bankers from the top 20 advanced industrialized economies will gather in Riyadh, Saudi Arabia, this week, still uncertain about the impact of the coronavirus, known as COVID-19.

-The IMF said it was sticking to its January forecast for 3.3% growth in the global economy this year, up from 2.9% in 2019, already a downward revision of 0.1 percentage points from its forecast in October.
+Despite the outbreak, the IMF said it was sticking to its January forecast for 3.3% growth in the global economy this year, up from 2.9% in 2019.
+It represents a downward revision of 0.1 percentage points from its forecast in October.

-But it said the recovery would be shallow and risks remained skewed to the downside.
-"The recovery could be derailed by a sharp rise in risk premia, triggered for example by a re-escalation of trade tensions, or a further spread of the coronavirus," the Fund said.
+It said the recovery would be shallow and could be derailed by re-escalation of trade tensions or a further spread of the disease, which had already disrupted production in China and could affect other countries through tourism, supply chain linkages and commodity prices.

-Chinese state television quoted President Xi Jinping as saying China could still meet its economic growth target for 2020 despite the epidemic.
-But the IMF note cast doubt on that.
+China has said it could still meet its economic growth target for 2020 despite the epidemic.
+Georgieva said the IMF expected only a small reduction in China's gross domestic product growth unless a protracted outbreak worsens the slowdown.

-"The coronavirus, a human tragedy, is disrupting economic activity in China as production has been halted and mobility around affected regions limited," the Fund wrote in the note.
-"Spillovers to other countries are likely — for example through tourism, supply chain linkages, and commodity price effects.

-It said the impact of the virus was still unfolding, and while the current scenario assumed a quick containment of the virus and a bounce-back later in the year, the impact of the epidemic could be larger and longer-lasting.

-"A wider and more protracted outbreak or lingering uncertainty about contagion could intensify supply chain disruptions and depress confidence more persistently, making the global impact more severe," the Fund said in the note.
+Even in the best-case scenarios, the projected rate of global growth was modest, she said, urging G20 policymakers to act to reduce trade tensions, mitigate climate change and tackle persistent inequality.

-Cyber attacks, an escalation of geopolitical tensions in the Middle East or a breakdown in trade negotiations between China and the United States could also impede the short-term global recovery, it said.
-And climate-related disasters, rising protectionism and social and political unrest triggered by persistent inequality posed further economic risks.
+Cyber attacks, an escalation of geopolitical tensions in the Middle East or a breakdown in trade talks between China and the United States could impede the short-term global recovery, the IMF said.
+Climate-related disasters, protectionism and social and political unrest triggered by persistent inequality posed further economic risks.

-The Fund urged policymakers to maintain fiscal and monetary policy support.
-Low inflation required monetary policy to stay accommodative in most economies, it said.
+In her blog, Georgieva said a Phase 1 trade deal between the United States and China eliminated some negative consequences of trade tensions, reducing the drag on global GDP by 0.2% in 2020, or about one quarter of the total impact.

+But it left many tariffs in place and contained managed trade arrangements that could distort trade and investment while costing the global economy many billions of dollars, she said.

 ((andrea.shalal@tr.com; +1 202-815-7432;))